hdoCMSU/hdocmsu.github.io/_pages/cv.md

 Courses
 ------
 * **Selected online (MOOC) courses**
-    * AI for Everyon, by deeplearning.ai on Coursera.
+    * AI for Everyone, by deeplearning.ai on Coursera.
 Completed on March 2019.
 (Prof. Andrew Ng, Stanford University)
     * Neural Networks for Machine Learning, by University of Toronto on Coursera.
 Completed on August 2018.
 (Prof. Geoffrey E. Hinton, University of Toronto)
     * Deep Learning, a 5-course specialization by deeplearning.ai on Coursera.
 Specialization Certificate earned on March 11, 2018.
 (Prof. Andrew Ng, Stanford University)
     * Machine Learning, by Stanford University on Coursera.
 Completed on May 2017.
 (Prof. Andrew Ng, Stanford University)